JefoGao/Resource_Case-Study/Questions/README.md

-# 1 Prerequisite: Understand the Distribution of Variables in a Dataset
+# 1 Understand the Data

 One of the first steps in data analysis is to understand the distribution of variables in the dataset.
 This involves identifying the data types of the variables, as well as the shape, spread, and central tendency of their distributions.
 By doing so, we can gain insights into the underlying patterns and relationships in the data, and make informed decisions about how to preprocess, transform, or model the data.